-Growing lemon trees indoors in containers protect lemon trees from winter cold and strong winds and enables a grower to enjoy these decorative plants year long.
-Of course, for indoors, one has to choose varieties which flower and bear fruits year long.
+Growing lemon trees indoors in containers protect lemon trees from winter cold and strong winds and enables a grower to enjoy these decorative plants year-long.

 Dwarf varieties are commonly grafted on dwarfing rootstock, with graft union some 2-8 inches (5-20 cm) above the soil top - depending on the used plants and desired plant size.

 The amount of soil varies depending on the planned tree size and ranges from just a few liters to a few gallons.
 Larger containers, which are suitable for growing "common" lemon trees, are much larger.

 For example, 24 inches (60 cm) in diameter and 20 inches tall containers have a volume of ~140 liters (37 gallons) when filled with the soil and should be positioned on the cart with wheels for easier transportation.

 Since lemons don't like warm roots, go for brightly colored pots, especially if the pots will be exposed to the sunlight as well.

 As the lemon tree grows, it is recommended to transplant it into a larger pot every 2-3 years until it grows into a pot of desired size.

 When repotting the lemon tree, use a pot that is at least 2 inches (5 cm) larger than the previous one - take the lemon tree outside the old pot, remove the loose soil from the root ball, trim down a root ball (but not by much) and replant it into a new pot at the same plant height.

 The best period for repotting is late winter and early spring when the plant is starting with vigorous growth, allowing the roots to spread in the pot quickly, enjoying all the benefits of the larger pot and new soil mix.